To The Top

 • Familiarize students with available University and departmental resources, key personnel and support networks, and the means to access them

-• Connect students with other graduate students from underrepresented groups, student organizations, administrators, and faculty at MU
+• Connect students with other graduate students from diverse backgrounds, student organizations, administrators, and faculty at MU

 Learn More